LocutusOfTheEye/-LocutusOfTheEye.github.io/README.md

-# Bytes-to-Eco-Compact-Grams-B2E-C-
+# Bytes-to-Eco-Compact-Gram
-How to convert bytes to grams using B2E-C Physical Compression
+How to convert bytes to grams using B2EG